Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 2. 3: Translexemic Theory in Relation to Pragmeme Theory

 Jacob Mey’s (2001) concept of the pragmeme provides another important theoretical foundation.
 A pragmeme refers to a situated pragmatic act embedded within sociocultural contexts.
-The
+The pragmeme framework emphasizes that meaning emerges not solely from linguistic forms but also from institutional settings, social expectations, and contextual conditions.

 Pragmeme theory, proposed by Jacob Mey, emerged as an attempt to explain how pragmatic meaning is fundamentally shaped by situated social action rather than by isolated linguistic forms alone.
 In Mey’s framework, a pragmeme refers to a generalized pragmatic act embedded within a recurrent sociocultural situation.
 Unlike traditional speech act theory, which primarily focuses on individual utterances and speaker intentions, pragmeme theory emphasizes the broader contextual and institutional conditions that make particular communicative acts socially meaningful and pragmatically appropriate.
 A pragmeme therefore represents an abstract situational prototype that becomes realized in discourse through specific contextual instantiations known as practs.
 For example, expressions such as “Can I help you?”, “May I take your order?”, or “What can I get for you?” may all instantiate the same underlying pragmeme associated with institutional service encounters.
-Meaning, from this perspective, is not generated solely through linguistic structure but through the interaction between language, context, social conventions, and communicative expectations.
+Meaning, consequently, is not generated solely through linguistic structure but through the interaction between language, context, social conventions, and communicative expectations.

-Pragmeme theory is highly relevant to translexemic theory because both frameworks emphasize the inseparability of language and sociocultural context in pragmatic communication.
-Both theories also move beyond purely semantic understandings of language by foregrounding conventionalized communicative behavior and socially situated meaning.
+theories also move beyond purely semantic understandings of language by foregrounding conventionalized communicative behavior and socially situated meaning.
 The concept of the translexeme particularly aligns with pragmeme theory in that pragmatically appropriate formulaic expressions are viewed as realizations of culturally recognizable communicative acts.
 In many cases, translexes may function as the language-specific formulaic realizations through which pragmemes are instantiated in actual interaction.
 However, despite these conceptual similarities, the two theories differ substantially in their primary scope and orientation.
 Pragmeme theory is principally concerned with situated pragmatic action within a particular sociocultural context, whereas translexemic theory focuses specifically on cross-linguistic pragmatic-formulaic correspondences across languages.
 A pragmeme explains how communicative acts derive meaning from context, while a translexeme explains how pragmatically and culturally unmarked formulaic realizations of comparable communicative acts may correspond across different linguistic systems.
 Thus, pragmeme theory operates primarily at the level of sociocultural pragmatic action, whereas translexemic theory extends this perspective into the domain of intercultural pragmatics, second language learning, translation, and cross- linguistic communicative competence.

 2. 4: Translexemic Theory in Relation to Sociocultural Theory